sandifx68/CloudDocSumm/README.md

 # AI Document summarizer built with Typescript with a NodeJS, Express and GCP backend and a React frontend.
-Available [at this link](https://cloud-doc-summ-firebase.web.app/).
+(Formerly) Available [at this link](https://cloud-doc-summ-firebase.web.app/).

+Note: my google cloud free tokens expired, therefore no backend requests are possible on the website.

 ### Features:
 - Users can sign up and log in